marcopaglio/kip-parallel-OpenMP/AoS/README.md

 ## Kip-parallel-OpenMP - AoS - Parallel#0 branch

-This branch differs from the [AoS version of the main branch](https://github.com/marcopaglio/kip-parallel-OpenMP/AoS "AoS folder of kip-parallel-OpenMP's main branch") for the implementation of `convolution` method of `ImageProcessing` class and the way it is parallelised.<br>
+This branch differs from the [AoS version of the main branch](https://github.com/marcopaglio/kip-parallel-OpenMP/AoS "AoS folder of kip-parallel-OpenMP's main branch") for the implementation of `ImageProcessing::convolution` method and the way it is parallelised.<br>

-In particular, questa versione parallela, denominata *Parallel#0*, è la prima ottenuta a partire da [AoS di kip-sequential](https://github.com/marcopaglio/kip-sequential/AoS "AoS folder of kip-sequential's main branch), nonché la più semplice.
-Di fatto, il processo di parallelizzazione qui si è limitato alle seguenti modifiche:
-In particular, this parallel version, known as *Parallel#0*, is the first directly derived from [kip-sequential’s AoS](https://github.com/marcopaglio/kip-sequential/AoS ‘AoS folder of kip-sequential’s main branch’), and is also the simplest.
+In particular, this parallel version, named *Parallel#0*, is the first directly derived from [kip-sequential’s AoS](https://github.com/marcopaglio/kip-sequential/AoS "AoS folder of kip-sequential’s main branch"), and is also the simplest.
 In fact, the parallelisation process here is limited to the following changes:

 - Parallel region and worksharing over the outer loop `y`, i.e. along the rows of the image.
 - Selection of the `dynamic` scheduler.